How to write a speculative application

 What is a speculative application?

-Sounds fancy, but simply put - a speculative application is when you apply for a job that hasn’t been advertised.
+Sounds fancy, but simply put, a speculative application is when you apply for a job that hasn’t been advertised.
 This usually involves sending a cover letter and your CV/resume to an employer for a role at their company directly.
-Although this seems like a long shot, it can be an effective way to secure valuable experience and make connections.
+Although this seems like a long shot, it can be an effective way to join a talent pool, secure valuable experience, and make connections.

 Our top tips for writing a speculative application